Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 - Make sure that things using 5E vocabulary are unchanged, and things named similarly should be recognizable.
 Warlocks should have the same core design as 5E warlocks, mages should be based on wizards, *barkskin* is still the same terrible spell, etc. There are inevitably going to be exceptions, but they should be few and far between.
 - Don't neglect utility or roleplay.
 Given the *Warcraft* inspiration, it can be tempting to just focus on cool combat features.
 But part of the joy of a 5E adaptation is getting to interact with Azeroth outside of video game fighting.
 I want to make sure that the design engages with the full 5E experience, not just combat.

-I completely agree to the design principles of the Champions series and have done my best to adhere to them.
+I completely agree with the design principles of the Champions series and have done my best to adhere to them.

 ### On Balance